Demme Durrett - Founder

-I am a 2015 graduate of The John Cooper School and currently a student at Columbia University-Barnard College in New York City.
+I am a 2015 graduate of The John Cooper School and a 2019 graduate of Columbia University-Barnard College in New York City.
 In 2011, as my project for the Gold Award in the Girl Scouts organization, the highest achievement you can earn, I set my attention on creating and holding a very fun and meaningful event in our community, to help raise awareness about Human Rights education in an effort to bring more peace and tolerance in the world and help reduce human rights violations.

 I am very proud to say that each year since 2011, our Human Rights Walk and Festival has been the largest Human Rights Day celebration in the United States, all due to the tremendous support from our wonderful community.
 And thus, it has become an annual event.